 I later lost two children to a foster system, initially placed there as a result of my incarceration, because I could not afford to provide substantial housing and the necessary financial support as a felon no one would hire.
 Poverty is the root injustice powering our justice systems now.
 Our justice system is at best, full of systemic failures.
 The United States houses the largest prison population in the world, otherwise known as modern day slavery.
 Historically and notoriously, we have ripped families apart whether families of color, or poverty stricken ones.
-We turn a blind eye to the connections, the corruption and conspiracies to keep certain groups marginalized…certain groups powering the monster, certain groups slaves to the monster.
+We turn a blind eye to the connections, the corruption and conspiracies to keep certain groups marginalized…certain groups powering the monster…certain groups slaves to the monster.

 When everyone else said no, there was a small private part of the population who always said yes.
 From literally nothing, I became the master of forging my own destiny, leaving all morals and societal opinions by the wayside.
 I do not regret today what society made me, and what I made of being made.
 There is a gift to every curse.